hawkhero2/ahk-mail-automation/README.md

 # Work Enhancer
-Work Enhancer v1.0 is an AHK script used to macro some of the work.
+### Work Enhancer v1.0 is an AHK script used to macro some of the work.</br>

-*It uses AutoHotkey beta v2.*
+*Currently it uses AutoHotkey v1.134*</br>

-**Its features include:**
+**Its features include and may change in time:**
--	Able to grab track id of a file using an Open Source OCR library.
+-	Able to grab track id of a file using an Open Source OCR App named [Capture2Text](https://sourceforge.net/projects/capture2text/) .
 -	Macro to automatically stop-start current job in counter app used to track time.
 -	Send formatted messaged containing track id to internal chat @-ing a specific user.
 -	Send emails to a specific email address containing formatted message.